 In more extreme instances, expect to pay upwards of $4,000 to keep freight moving.

-Like anything else, the price of these services is based not only on the intensity of the job at hand but the supply of professionals in your load’s location.
+Like anything else, the price of these services is based not only on the intensity of the job at hand but the supply of professionals in your load’s location as well.
 If you need someone to move a telephone wire in Bayfield, Wisconsin (population 490) you’ll pay more to find someone in the area capable of doing so.

-This is once again why proper planning can help you save on your heavy haul cost.
-The companies that provide these services are in high demand which makes scheduling their services crucial.
-Calling utility providers at the last minute leads to huge wait times of what can be two, or more, days.
+This is, once again, is where proper planning can help you save on your heavy haul cost.
+The companies that provide these services are in high demand which makes scheduling their services in advance crucial.
+Calling utility providers at the last minute often leads to huge wait times of what can be two, or more, days.

 Massive delays spanning days (or more) can be damaging to your bottom line and destroy your heavy haul timelines.
 As such, the more time your provider has to arrange utility services for your freight, the better.